AlternativeSoap/SoapsQuest/README.md

 **Release Date**: October 2025
 **Repository**: [github.com/AlternativeSoap/SoapsQuest](https://github.com/AlternativeSoap/SoapsQuest)

----

-## ⚠️ Beta Testing Information

-### What is Beta?

-This is a **public beta release** of SoapsQuest.
-The plugin is feature-complete and has passed extensive stability testing (100/100 score), but we need real-world server testing to ensure production readiness.

 ### How to Help

 1. **Install and Test**: Use SoapsQuest on your test server